 From Part 1, Phantom Blood This illustration depicts a scene in which Jonathan Joestar unleashes his Ripple during an underwater battle with the Black Knight Bruford.
-His right fist, originally depicted in the manga as jutting beyond the panel frame, takes on the appearance of a powerful, three-dimensional mass in the lenticular work, which measures approximately X cm in height and X cm in width.
+His right fist, originally depicted in the manga as jutting beyond the panel frame, takes on the appearance of a powerful, three-dimensional mass in the lenticular work, which measures approximately 125 cm in height and 115 cm in width.
 His left hand moves as if it were seizing the space around it, hinting that this is no ordinary attack, but a specialized technique.

 In the original Japanese, the name of the move is written in kanji, but the reading is English: “Turquoise Blue Overdrive.”
 The combination of English words mixed with dense, visually rich kanji composed of many strokes leaves a powerful impact.